JeffreyBenjaminBrown/gauge-freq/README.md

 # What is "middle C" in 41-edo

+Again, this doesn't matter to the code -- all it needs are Hz values.
+It will ignore note names completely.

-Since I'm interested in A-440,
+But anyway -- since I'm interested in A-440,
 C is defined in terms of that:
 `C = 440 * 2 ** (10/41) == 521.04 Hz`.